AizatAzizan/odin-recipes/README.md

 # Recipe HTML Project
-### This is a project from The Odin Project Foundation to showcase recipe using HTML.
+### This is a project from The Odin Project Foundation to showcase recipes using HTML.

 Recipe is taken from [here](https://www.allrecipes.com/)